Rents Rise Across US Metro Markets

 Rents Rise Across US Metro Markets: A growing nation of cost-burdened involuntary renters

 Despite the Delta variant surge, people are returning to life in the city.
-The pandemic rental deals from last year, though, are gone and show no sign of slowing down as more Millenials enter the market in search of a place of their own.
+The pandemic rental deals from last year, though, are gone and show no sign of slowing down as more Millennials enter the market in search of a place of their own.

 The housing market rallied shortly after the initial wave of the Covid-19 crisis with inventory and interest rates at historic lows and a growing demand for more space as people worked from home.
 In the last year, some markets have seen as much as a 25% increase in sale price.
 The frenzy has now spilled over into the rental market.

-Affordable homes are a rarity for almost all buyers with Millenials, first-time owners, people of color and low- to moderate-income families and individuals are especially hard hit.
+Affordable homes are a rarity for almost all buyers with Millennials, first-time owners, people of color and low- to moderate-income families and individuals are especially hard hit.
 Record low supply, skyrocketing prices, and fierce competition from other buyers and investors are forcing many would-be buyers into rentals.
 Additionally, many sellers are rejecting deals with FHA financing—an affordable option for many first- time buyers; offers with less than 20% down; and deals with any sort of contingency like an inspection, further compounding the homebuying process for many buyers.

 As long as housing remains out of reach, potential buyers become involuntary renters.
 Landlords and Rental agencies are cashing in on this scenario.